LaunchCodeEducation/java-web-development/src/chapters/auth/hashing-passwords.rst

 .. admonition:: Question

-   Select all that are true about salting:
+   Which of the following best describes hashing?

    #.
-Salting is an alternative to a hashing function.
+Hashing is the process of encrypting plaintext so that it is very difficult to obtain the original message.
    #.
-Salting increases the strength of a hashing function.
+Hashing is more secure than two-way encryption but less useful because it does not decode an encoded message.
    #.
-Salting makes it ok to store passwords in a user database.
+Hashing cannot confirm that two passwords are the same because the original values are never saved.
    #.
-Salting is the addition of random data to the input of a hashing function.
+Hashing smashing.

-.. ans: b + d, Salting increases the strength of a hashing function. and Salting is the addition of random data to the input of a hashing function.
+.. ans: a, Hashing is the process of encrypting plaintext so that it is very difficult to obtain the original message.